 All doctoral dissertations should be archived in DiVA.
 You will be still be able to opt out of electronic publishing, but the dissertation itself must still be filed.
-The University Library has made an arrangement with the different printing shops that print and bind dissertations, and can be sent the file directly.
+The University Library has made an arrangement with the different printing offices that print dissertations, and receive the file directly for archiving.

 PhD theses without articles (monographs)

 If the contents of the thesis have never been published, you as the author own the copyright to the dissertation.
 This means that the thesis can be submitted to DiVA.
 When submitting please ensure that you have the copyright for the dissertation.
 Note that publishing your dissertation in DiVA has no effect on the copyright to your work.
 If your dissertation will be published by a publisher, you should wait until after its publication before you permit the open publication of your work in DiVA.